 My daughter is a teacher; my son is a doctor.

 There are eight members in the team: two from China, Japan; three from France, Spain; two from Brazil; and one from India.

 Richard always slept with the light on; he was afraid of the dark.

-- Use parentheses to set off less important details
+We also often use parentheses to set off less important details.

 The two brothers (Richard and Sean) were learning how to play guitar.